MicroPyramid/django-email-gateway/docs/source/index.rst

 Receiving Email
 =================
-1. In django-ses-gateway Email Receiving, choose Rule Sets. then in content panel choose Create a Receipt Rule.
+1. In aws ses Email Receiving, choose Rule Sets. then in content panel choose Create a Receipt Rule.
 2. In the add action menu, choose s3, then you need to select/create a bucket to store all encypted receiving emails content.
 3. To recieve sns notifications, add another action of sns.
 Here you need to create/select a topic to process the receiving mail message content.
 4. Then in Rule Details page, give the rule name, create the rule.